 Our second item is GDPR, certainly the best-known of data privacy regulations.

 GDPR stands for General Data Protection Regulation.
 It’s a European Union law that regulates the collection and processing of user data.

-The law was adopted in 2016, but it started being enforceable two years latter.
-Since then, the GDPR has been an inspiration for similar regulations around the world.
+The law was adopted in 2016 but took effect two years later.
+Since then, the GDPR has been an inspiration for similar regulations worldwide.

 Unlike HIPAA, GDPR isn’t restricted to health-related sensitive data.
 Instead, the GDPR is much broader, covering any kind of sensitive data.